 Video courses made by VueSchool to support Nuxt.js development.

 -| dist/ ----| about/ ------| index.html ----| index.html

-This way, you can host you generated web application on any static hosting!
+With this, you can host your generated web application on any static hosting!

-We don't want to generate manually the application every time we update the docs repository, so each push made calls an AWS Lambda function which:
+We don't want to manually generate the application every time we update the docs repository, it triggers a hook to Netlify which:

-We now have a Serverless Static Generated Web Application :)
+We now have an automated Static Generated Web Application :)

 We can go further by thinking of an e-commerce web application made with

-nuxt generate and hosted on a CDN, and every time a product is out of stock or back in stock, we regenerate the web app, but if the user navigate trough the web app in the meantime, it will be up to date thanks to the API calls made to the e-commerce API.
-No need to have multiple instances of a server + a cache anymore!
+nuxt generate and hosted on a CDN.
+Every time a product is out of stock or back in stock, we regenerate the web app.
+But if the user navigates through the web app in the meantime, it will be up to date thanks to the API calls made to the e-commerce API.
+No need to have multiple instances of a server + a cache any more!

 See How to deploy on Netlify? for more details on how to deploy to Netlify.